 Place a reel of thread on the spool pin on the arm of the machine, so that the thread will draw from the back.
-Raise the wire guide in the oil cup (6, Fig. I) on the top of the arm and, after passing the thread under the wire guide, press it back into position.
-Then pass the thread at the back of the pin, which is near the tension discs on the top of the machine head, from back to front and right to left between the tension discs, into the wire thread evelet. and up and from front to back through the hole in the end of the take-up lever (5, Fig. D. Draw about 10 inches of thread and insert the end into the slit in the end of the threading wire supplied with the machine.
-Now pass it from the back of the lever (5, Fig. 1) down through the hole in the centre of the needle bar, and from left to right through the eye of the needle, leaving an end of thread 3 or 4 inches long with which to commence sewing.
+Raise the wire guide in the oil cup (6, Fig. 1) on the top of the arm and, after passing the thread under the wire guide, press it back into position.
+Then pass the thread at the back of the pin which is near the tension discs on the top of the machine head, from back to front and right to left to pass it from the back back of the lever (5, Fig. 1) down through the hole in the centre of the needle bar, and from left to right through the eye of the needle, leaving an end of thread 3 or 4 inches long with which to commence sewing.